 If you want to be sure that you'll be able to visit Savi's, make a reservation.
-Savi’s Workshop at Disney World is extremely popular, and it's subject to availability.
+Savi’s Workshop at Disney World is popular, and it's subject to availability.
 Walk-ins are not guaranteed.
-Disney (and super-planner, Mommy Frog) highly recommends that you book a reservation, which can be made up to 180 days in advance.
-You can check availability and make a reservation on Disney's website.
+Disney (and super-planner Mommy Frog) highly recommends that you book a reservation, which can be made up to 60 days in advance.
+You can check availability and make Savi's Workshop reservations on Disney's website.

 When booking a reservation, have a valid credit card ready.
 It will not be charged until you arrive at Savi's Workshop.
 However, if you fail to cancel the reservation at least a day before and do not show up, you will face a "no-show" fee.
-The "no-show" fee is $199.99 per builder, which is essentially the cost of the experience.
+The "no-show" fee is the cost of the experience at $249.99 per builder.
 That would be a costly boo-boo!
 Late arrivals may not be able to enter and could face the same fee.
 Keep this in mind when picking out your reservation time.
 You'll need time to arrive at Disney's Hollywood Studios, get through security and the turnstiles and walk to Star Wars: Galaxy's Edge at the back of the park.

 Located in Black Spire Outpost, finding Savi’s Workshop at Disney World can be a bit hard.
 Signs are written in Aurebesh, so you’ll likely need a park map for reference.
 Savi’s Workshop is sandwiched between the Droid Depot and Dok-Ondar’s Den of Antiquities and is across (and down the stairs) from Ronto Roasters.
-It doesn’t help that lightsaber-building is a covert operation and the shop is top-secret.
+It doesn’t help that lightsaber-building is a covert operation at Disney World and the shop is top-secret.
 Don't ask if you can build a lightsaber, or you'll quickly be corrected!
 Savi's deals in "scrap metal."
-(You might even catch Kylo Ren and troops of the First Order coming by to keep an eye on the operation.)

 Warning — the rest of this post contains some spoilers!